 Your family will receive communication through the mail from FAFSA indicating your EFC amount.

 Your EFC is not the amount of money you or your family will have to pay for college, nor is it the amount of federal student aid you will receive.

-- Participate in the required Kickoff Meeting and required Summer Bridge Program before their first semester at Gateway
+- Participate in the required Kickoff Meeting and required Summer Scholars program (formerly Summer Bridge) before their first semester at Gateway

 - Develop an academic plan (guided by Gateway)